 1. When is the operative date of Section 2.1(b), the new base year value transfer?

-Answer: Section 2.1(b) is operative beginning on and after April 1, 2021.
+Answer: Section 2.1(b) came into effect on April 1, 2021.

 2. Question: For purposes of a base year value transfer under the provisions of Prop 19, what is the date of the “transfer”?